balena-io/balena-cli/INSTALL.md

 Some specific CLI commands have a few extra installation steps: see section [Additional Dependencies](#additional-dependencies).

+> **Windows users:**
-> **Windows users:** We now have a [YouTube video tutorial](https://www.youtube.com/watch?v=2LApclXFqsg) for installing and getting started with the balena CLI on Windows!
+> * There is a [YouTube video tutorial](https://www.youtube.com/watch?v=2LApclXFqsg) for installing
+>   and getting started with the balena CLI on Windows.
+(The video uses the standalone zip package
+>   option.)
+> * If you are using Microsoft's [Windows Subsystem for
+>   Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL), the recommendation is to
+>   install a balena CLI release for Linux rather than Windows, like the Linux standalone zip
+>   package.
+An installation with the graphical executable installer for Windows will not run on
+>   WSL.
+See also [FAQ](https://github.com/balena-io/balena-cli/blob/master/TROUBLESHOOTING.md) for
+>   using balena CLI with WSL and Docker Desktop for Windows.

 ## Executable Installer